 I’m proud to say I reached the “Roof of Africa” and Peak Potential Adventures helped me get there to compete this charity adventure and tick another awesome experience off my bucket list.

-We wish Mitch all the best of luck on his climb, and will be following the team’s progress closely over the 7 days as they make their way up the Machame Route of Mt Kilimanjaro.
-We are confident with all the pre training we have done with Mitch and the team; we will follow on with our 100% summit success rate that we achieved with the 2013 Mt Kilimanjaro Charity Challenge.
+We wish Mitchell Morley all the best of luck on his climb and will be following the team’s progress closely over the 7 days as they make their way up the Machame Route of Mt Kilimanjaro.
+We are confident with all the pre-training we have done with Mitch and the team; we will follow on with our 100% summit success rate that we achieved with the 2013 Mt Kilimanjaro Charity Challenge.
 With only a 60% summit success rate on Mt Kilimanjaro, we would be over the moon if we achieved 100% success on the 2014 climb.

 It was mental strength, rather than physicality that Emma Harrison gained from scaling a mountain